AlbertoPaolini/Ising_Gauge_4D_Metropolis/README.md

 - The initial β-value.
 - The final β-value.
 - The range β-values where you are interested in taking more measurements.
 We will to this range as "high-density range".
-- How many measurements you are interested in taking out of the high-density range.
-The suggestion is to take at least 2 measurements, in order to have the lattice properly thermalized when the range of interest is reached.
+- The number of measurements you want to take outside the high-density range.
+The suggestion is to take at least 2 measurements, in order to have the lattice properly thermalized before reaching the range of interest.
 - How many measurements you are interested in taking in the high-density range.
 - How many iterations are you interested to perform in the measurements out of the high-density range.
 - How many iterations are you interested to perform in the high-density range.